ultralytics/ultralytics/docs/en/guides/dwell-time-analysis.md

 Choosing the Dwell Time Analyzer equips organizations with a precise and reliable means of uncovering actionable insights, empowering them to optimize performance and deliver exceptional user experiences.

-!!! example "Heatmaps using Ultralytics YOLO11 Example"
+!!! example "DwellTimeAnalyzer using Ultralytics YOLO11 Example"

     === "Python"